kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 2. A lot of time is spent but there are no results.

 Instructions should be prepared in the following format.

-1. <strong>Simplified</strong>.
+1. **Simplified**.
 1-2 sentence format or the shortest version possible for quick explainations
-2. <strong>Long form</strong>.
+2. **Long form**.
 The complete step by step procedure.

-<strong>Which is better?</strong>
+**Which is better?**

 Have both so you have a version for people who have knowledge and people who have no knowledge.

-<strong>How do you dummy proof your instructions?</strong>
+**How do you dummy proof your instructions?**

 Just add a description.
 Instead of saying the word, describe it in detail, tell the other person where to find it, what colour, what other things help identify it and tell them what to do.

-<strong>Where you can go to get better instructions:</strong>
+**Where you can go to get better instructions:**
-1. <strong>Watch cooking shows</strong>.
+1. **Watch cooking shows**.
 My favourite chefs are Jamie Oliver, Gordon Ramsay and Heston Blumenthal.
-2. <strong>Read how to guides</strong>.
+2. **Read how to guides**.
 I read a lot of how to guides at Lifehacker.com
-3. <strong>Emulate great teachers</strong>.
+3. **Emulate great teachers**.
 I have a short list of people I look up to.
 I’ll share it in the future.

-<h1>Continue here</h1>
+##### Continue here

-<h2>Pronunciation</h2>
+#### Pronunciation

 Problems you might have encountered with pronunciation:
-1. <strong>Pronunciation are the most visible errors in the English language</strong>.
+1. **Pronunciation are the most visible errors in the English language**.
-2. <strong>Bad pronunciation can trigger social biases for your interviewer</strong>.
+2. **Bad pronunciation can trigger social biases for your interviewer**.
 People with good pronunciation are seen as part of the elite and people with bad pronunciation are seen as part of the lower class.
-3. <strong>Bad Pronunciation can cause others to misunderstand you</strong>.
+3. **Bad Pronunciation can cause others to misunderstand you**.
 See SBC Packers by Rex Navarette on You Tube.
 Google is your friend.

 You don’t need years to have good pronunciation.
 A lot of people spend years learning how to do it right.
 Most filipinos in low income situations can’t be bothered.
 Some people get promoted from low income jobs.